Co-curricular

 As a member of SACCSS, the College is committed to an exciting range of sports competitions.
 There are also competitions in specific year levels:

-• Premier League: for Year 7, 8 and 9 (AFL, Basketball, Cricket, Netball, Soccer and Volleyball).
+• Premier League: for Years 7, 8 and 9 (AFL, Basketball, Cricket, Netball, Soccer and Volleyball).

-• Senior Sports: for Year 10 to 12 (AFL, Cricket, Basketball, Soccer, Netball and Volleyball).
+• Senior Sports: for Years 10 to 12 (AFL, Cricket, Basketball, Soccer, Netball and Volleyball).

-• One day tournaments: for Year 7 to 12 (Hockey, Futsal, Badminton and Chess).
+• One-day tournaments: for Year 7 to 12 (Hockey, Futsal, Badminton and Chess).

 The College is committed to providing opportunities for students of all ages and abilities to take part in physical activity.